Some must-have items for your online brand guidelines kit

-Many small and medium businesses don’t have all their brand assets in one place.
-It sounds funny, but it’s true.
+Many SMEs don’t have all their brand assets in one place.
+It sounds odd, but it’s true.
 Brand asset management is the name for the system of gathering all the important logos, photos, and information for your business.
 With Filecamp you get a complete brand asset management system.
 You can easily create a set of brand guidelines using Filecamp.

 Some must-have items for your online brand guidelines